vippsas/vipps-login-api/how-it-works/vipps-login-api-howitworks.md

 ### 3. E-mail verification (first time only)

-If the merchant has requested the user's e-mail address, the user have to verify their e-mail address in Vipps the first time they use Vipps login, or if they change their e-mail address at a later time.
+If the merchant has requested the user's e-mail address, the user have to verify their e-mail address in Vipps MobilePay the first time they use Vipps login, or if they change their e-mail address at a later time.

 The user can check and change their registered e-mail addresses.
 This is only necessary to do once.
 If the merchant has not requested the user's e-mail address, this step is skipped.